Project 2: CS 61A Autocorrected Typing Software

 Problem 1 (1 pt)

 Implement pick.
-This function selects which paragraph the user will type.
+This function selects which paragraph the user will type for the typing test.
 It takes three parameters:

-• a list of paragraphs (strings) called paragraphs
+• paragraphs: a list of potential paragraphs (strings)

-The pick function returns the kth paragraph for which select returns True.
-If no such paragraph exists (because k is too large), then pick returns the empty string.
+The pick function returns the kth paragraph that satisfies the select function.
+If no such paragraph exists (because k is greater than or equal to the number of qualifying paragraphs), then pick returns an empty string.

 Before writing any code, unlock the tests to verify your understanding of the question: